 The LOI is the beginning of the Foundation’s application process and is accepted on a rolling basis.
 After the LOI is reviewed by Foundation staff, the organization will be notified within two weeks if a full proposal should be submitted and provided with the proposal guidelines and due date.
 If the Foundation is not requesting an application, notification will also be sent.

 For those organizations invited to submit proposals, a discussion or site visit may be arranged as part of the review process.
 The request will then be considered by the Board of Directors who meets four times throughout the year.
 Organizations with proposals under review will be given guidance as to when a final funding decision could be expected, however, final decisions are usually communicated within three months.

 Organizations receiving a grant will be asked to sign a grant agreement which will outline the terms of the grant, including both the reporting requirements and payment schedule.
-Per Foundation policy, a new funding request may only be submitted after completing a two-year waiting period.
-The waiting period begins after the final grant payment is made, and is based on the Foundation's fiscal year which runs from July 1 to June 30.
+Per Foundation policy, a new funding request may only be submitted after completing a two-year waiting period from the last payment date.